LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 * Miro board exercise:
   For this retrospective excercise Mediaan (POs) gave us a board with various types of blanks to fill in below statements.
 This proved to be challenging as the statements really made you think in certain directions.
 An example statement would be "The sharks that could bite us".
 This enforced us to really think about what kind of challenges we could come to face, which we otherwise would have maybe overlooked during a retrospective.

-### My experiences with these methodologies during this project
+### My experiences with Agile and scrum during this project

 #### **My time as scrummaster**

 I find that as scrummaster my team seemed to be asking me a lot more questions.
 And the questions I was being asked were more decision based than technical.
+I also find that Daily stand-ups and stand-downs aren't as nervewrecking to do as I thought but this may also be because I have a very nice team with good morale.
+We usually have good laughs as I look them all in the eyes and ask them if they need anything.
+I dont know why they think that is funny, but they do.

 During this time I also had to lead a scrum review.
 This means, setting up a powerpoint and To do this it is important you prepare yourself well as you don't want to have any slip ups in front of your customers.
+As much as I had tried to prepare myself I wasn't quite prepared for just how bad my laptop would handle the application, I usually develop on my PC and it has a lot more power than my laptop.
+So I did have a bit of a panick realizing that my laptop wasn't taking it well during the review.
-However do not forget that you do still have your team to back you up.
-And fortunately I had a very nice team for this course and they delivered.
+ However do not forget that when something like that happens you do still have your team to back you up.
+And fortunately I had a very nice team for this course who backed me up during my struggles by taking over the presentation to their laptop so I could present without laptop performance issues.

-Feedback I received/What I've learnt while leading a scrum review:
+**Feedback I received/What I've learnt while leading a scrum review:**

+* Rather than adding a table of contents add a Agenda
+* Ask if anyone wants to add anything to the agenda
+* You have the option to take a video of a demo
+* Deligate responsibilities, example: one person presents another person carries out the demo

 **Do I agree with the feedback/tips I received?**